-This process will work with handheld and tabletop Roku voice remotes.
+This process will work with all Roku voice remotes.
 If possible, make sure your Roku is updated to the latest software version before you begin.

-Step 1: Turn your Roku device on (usually just by plugging it in).
+Step 1: Turn your Roku streaming device on (usually just by plugging it in).

-Step 2: Insert batteries into your Roku TV remote.
+Step 2: Insert batteries into your Roku remote.
 If your remote already has batteries but isn’t paired, you may want to remove and replace the batteries first.
 Do not close the battery case when you are finished — leave it open.
-If you have a rechargeable Roku remote, then just flip it over.
+If you have a rechargeable

 Step 3: Look inside the battery compartment, toward the bottom.
 You should see a small button and a status light.
 That’s your pairing button.
 On the rechargeable remote, this button is located on the lower back of the remote.
 Holding the remote a couple of feet away from your Roku device, press and hold the Pairing button for several seconds.
 The status light will begin to flash when the remote goes into pairing mode.

 Step 4: On your Roku screen, you should see a notification that says “pairing remote.”
 After several seconds, the remote should pair and will be ready to use.

 Step 5: If your Roku is struggling to pair with the remote, try pairing from your

 You can easily reset your Roku device by unplugging the power cable for about five seconds, then plugging it back in.
 This can sometimes help solve Bluetooth problems that crop up when connecting the remote.
 But you can also restart the remote itself to see if that helps.
 Here’s how: